dagger/dagger/docs/guides/code/1231-always-execute.md

 displayed_sidebar: '0.2'
 ---

-# How to always execute an action ?
+# How to always execute an action?

-Dagger implemented a way invalidate cache for a specific action.
+Dagger implemented a way to invalidate cache for a specific action.

-The `docker.#Run` and `core.#Exec` definitions have an `always` field:
+The `docker.#Run` and `core.#Exec` actions have an `always` field (which means "always run"):

 ```cue
 // If set to true, the cache will never be triggered for that specific action.